xenify-io/litepaper/README.md

 ## ◽️ Example: Amplified Burn Effect

-Let's take a closer look at how the amplified burn works in different situations:
+Let's take a closer look at how the amplified burn works in different scenarios:

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ If you hold between 1 and 3 Phoenix Ape NFTs
+## ♦️ Scenario 1: If you hold between 1 and 3 Phoenix Ape NFTs

   - Each Phoenix Ape NFT is equipped with a daily bonus multiplier limited to 100 batches.
 When burning a specific number of batches, the protocol first verifies if any of your NFTs possess a bonus balance.
 If so, the protocol uses your bonus balance to increase your batch count.